|Help provide services for impoverished people with disabilities, especially when government funds are not available|

 The Sisters of the Ángel de la Guarda Therapeutic Center provide services to more than 175 children, young people, adults, and the elderly with different capabilities.
 Services include physical therapy, language therapy, occupational therapy, psychology assistance, and educational workshops.
 For those unable to attend the Center, home-based care, such as from a physical therapist, is offered.

 - Workers’ salaries (monthly amount in salaries is up to $5,000; yearly is near to $60,000)

 - Supplies such as medication, diapers and formula

 Last year Ángel de la Guarda Therapeutic Center received only 3 months of funding from the government to pay the salaries of workers for the entire year.
 This year they have received nothing from the government.
 The greatest need is funding for the payment of workers’ salaries (Therapists, Psychologists, Monitors, Coordination).
-The monthly amount in salaries is up to $ 5,000.
-Yearly is near to $60,000.

 They also support people with disabilities with medicines, diapers, and milk formulas.

 Maintain consistent, high-quality services for residents and their families